Position

 How long does it take to become a Medical Laboratory Scientist?

-The path to becoming a Medical Laboratory Scientist involves several steps.
+The journey to becoming a Medical Laboratory Scientist involves several steps.
 First, a person needs a bachelor's degree in medical laboratory science or a related field.
 This degree takes about four years to complete.
 During this time, students learn about biology, chemistry, and other important subjects.

 Medical Laboratory Scientist Job Description Sample